CICHLIDS FOR YOUR AQUARIUM

 PAIRING

-• Monogamy-The female and the male remain together after spawning.
+• Monogamy – The male and female remain together after spawning.

-• Polygyny- The male stays together with several females
+• Polygyny – The male stays with multiple females.

 BROOD CARE